-Sandie de Wolf AM has recently joined the Western Integrated Family Violence Committee as the Independent Chair in July 2018.
+Sandie de Wolf AM, joined the Western Integrated Family Violence Committee as the Independent Chair in July 2018.

 The WIFVC Governance Group is largely elected by member organisations and is made up of the following members:

 The Governance Group drives the strategic planning of the Committee along with its members and partners, developing and and strengthening the WIFVC processes and relationships with other planning networks in the West.
-The Governance Group also oversees the work of the PSA and the Project Support Worker.
+The Governance Group also oversees the work of the Principal Strategic Advisor and the Project Support Worker.

 The Governance Group is collectively responsible for advancing the best interests of the WIFVC and the people served by the family violence in the west, not as a representative body for decision –making on matters such as strategic priorities, which the members collectively determine.

 Principal Strategic Advisor and Project Support Worker

 The Principal Strategic Advisor’s (PSA) role is to support, inform and influence strategic integration initiatives and activities that work to achieve priorities set out in the WIFVC Action Plan.
 The plan is itself informed and developed by the PSA, working closely within the governance arrangements described above, the wider membership of the WIFVC and state-wide stakeholders, including the other regional strategic advisors/integration coordinators.